decc/decc_2050_model/README.markdown

 This has ONLY been tested on OSX and on Ubuntu 64 bit EC2 ami.
 Grateful for reports from other platforms.

-In the util folder are two example scripts than can be helpful:

-1. start-high-memory-instance.sh - is the script we use to setup an aws server to compile the model.
-You can't use it directly, because you won't have the right keys and certificates, but it can give clues.
-2. setup-2050-model-builder-script.sh - is the script we use to get all the dependencies on that aws server correct, download this code, and then compile the model.
-Again, it may not be quite right for you but can server as inspiration
+In the util folder there is an example script that creates a new EC2 EMI, installs all the dependencies and then compiles the gem.
+It may be useful if you are trying to figure out the complete set of dependencies.

 ## INSTALLATION